 Wentworth is a member of a Conference or League called the Missouri State Conference, an organization of Military schools and colleges.
 This gives our teams a definite championship to work for, and the Conference eligibility rules keep the men competing on a uniform basis.
 For instance, each student must be bona fide, taking required amount of work and making passing grades in same.

 Wentworth's past and present record is one of which it can be justly proud.
 Wentworth has held the football championship more than any other school and has successfully competed against many of the best college teams of the state.

-The 1930 Football team finished in third place in the conference.
+The 1931 Football team finished in third place in the conference.
 While its record is not as good as in many previous years, yet considering the difficult schedule against four-year colleges, the season was a success.
+A steady improvement was made throughout the season and the final game, a 25-6 win over Kemper in the snow and mud, pleasantly ended a great schedule of contests.